FlamingMo/Fibonacci/README.md

 # Fibonacci
-First project to do Fibonacci using lookup table
+# First project to do Fibonacci using lookup table
+# Date: 1/24/15
+# Author: Mo Ip